Mature Masculine

 When the Guide falls into his Space Cadet shadow—ungrounded and impractical—the Infidel's worldly competence can restore balance.

 His gift is navigating practical reality.
-When opened, this becomes grounded wisdom that serves something greater.
-The challenge is holding competence with reverence.
+Opened, this becomes grounded wisdom that serves something greater.
+The challenge is holding worldly competence with divine reverence.

 Recognizing the Infidel